 The speed that the vehicle will be able to obtain is determined (in part) by the voltage that is delivered to the motor - not necessarily by the voltage that is delivered to the controller.
 When a new off-shore manufacturer of controllers entered the market a few years back, we were swamped by calls from users of this new 120 Volt 1,000 Amp controller who could not get their vehicles over 30 MPH.
 Users naturally accused the motor of not being able to power their vehicle, when the actual cause of the problem was that the controller was only able to deliver 36 Volts to the motor.
 Volts = RPMs in a nearly linear manner with series wound motors.
 If the voltage to the motor doubles, the motor RPMs will double.
+Since most losses are fixed, the RPMs may increase slightly more than double.

 EV racers found it necessary to build 336 Volt + battery packs due to the fact that 12 Volt PbA batteries would sag to 5.5 Volts when 1,400 Amps were drawn from them.
 If the motors are capable of handling 168 Volts, and the PbA battery pack is 168 Volts nominal, then the motor would only see about 77 Volts when 1,400 was drawn from the battery pack.
-In order to deliver the maximum voltage to the motor, it became necessary increase the PbA battery pack voltage.
-As LiFe battery voltage typically sags far less under heavy amperage draws, the battery pack voltage need not be as high as a comparable PbA battery pack voltage.
+In order to deliver the maximum voltage to the motor, it became necessary to increase the PbA battery pack voltage.
+As LiFe chemistry battery voltage typically sags far less under heavy amperage draws (25% vs 50%), the battery pack voltage need not be as high as a comparable PbA battery pack voltage.